muep/study-clojure/spec-putter/README.md

 - `:body-params`, which in turn needs
 - Muuntaja (or maybe some other tool) which needs
 - `Content-Type` header in the request

-### Don't use spec if you wish to coerce responses

-Maybe this should not be a surprise, given that Spec intentionally has its "open" opinionated design.

 ### Always set response status explicitly